Europa (1991 film): Critical reception

 The film received largely positive reviews from critics.
-Review aggregator website Rotten Tomatoes reports an 81% score based on 16 reviews, with an average rating of 7.3/10.
+Review aggregator website Rotten Tomatoes reports an 82% score based on 16 reviews, with an average rating of 7.4/10.

-One of the members from Lexicon of International Film gave a positive review: "A straightforwardly told mixture of thriller and melodrama, which is based on the classic role models of the genres, but goes beyond the given limits due to its unusual visual creative will.
+The Lexicon of International Film gave a positive review: "A straightforwardly told mixture of thriller and melodrama, which is based on the classic role models of the genres, but goes beyond the given limits due to its unusual visual creative will.
 At the same time, an attempt is made to use film as a means of mass suggestion.
 Worth seeing because of the optically sophisticated form".

 Accolades

 The film won three awards at the 1991 Cannes Film Festival (Best Artistic Contribution, Jury Prize, and Technical Grand Prize).
 Upon realizing that he had not won the Palme d'Or, von Trier gave the judges the finger and stormed out of the venue.

+In 1991, the film received the Grand Prix for Best Film at Film Fest Gent.

 Home media

 The Criterion Collection released the film on DVD in 2008.
 The package contained several documentaries on the film and an audio commentary by von Trier.
+In 2023, Criterion released a 4K restoration of the film as part of the Blu-ray box set, Lars von Trier's Europe Trilogy.
+Curzon Film also released their own 4K restoration in 2023 as a part of their Lars von Trier Collection box set.